 And in the video, he mentions call to actions like leave a comment and download my app.

 He also placed an element with a link to the app on the end card.
 This actually takes you to a page on his website where the link to the app(s) can be found.
 This is because YouTube only lets you link to your registered website and not anywhere else.

 How to create your YouTube end cards with the templates

 Now that you know the importance of end cards on YouTube and have seen some examples of how other people are using them I am going to show you how to set up your own by using the templates I created.

-First, download the Canva templates by clicking the below link.Bonus: Click Here to download free Youtube End Card Templates for Canva!
+First, create a free Canva account (or sign in if you already have one) and download the free templates by clicking the below link.Bonus: Click Here to download free Youtube End Card Templates for Canva!

 Two different templates will be emailed to you.
 One is this one with recommended video and subscribe elements and social media follow buttons.